Thomas Kolditz

-Thomas A. Kolditz (born July 23, 1956) is an American retired Brigadier General, an educator, author, and consultant.
+Thomas A. Kolditz (born July 23, 1956) is an American retired Brigadier General, educator, author, and consultant.

 Military

 Kolditz led the Department of Behavioral Sciences and Leadership at the U.S. Military Academy West Point for 12 years, where he was responsible for teaching, research, and outreach activities in Management, Leader Development Science, Psychology, and Sociology.
 General Kolditz has more than 26 years in leadership roles and 34 years of military service.
 He was also the founding director of the West Point Leadership Center.
 General Kolditz has been a skydiving instructor since 1980 and served for 10 years as the senior instructor for the West Point Sport Parachute Team.